jonsterling/agda-calf/README.md

   - Theorem `id≤id/cost` stating that the cost of `id n` is bounded by `id/cost n = 0`.
   - Theorem `id/asymptotic : given nat measured-via (λ n → n) , id ∈𝓞(λ n → 0)` stating that `id` is in `𝓞(0)`.
 - `module Hard`
-  - Definition of the program `id` which recomputes its input via induction.
+  - Definition of the program `id` which reconstructs its input via induction.
   - Theorem `id/correct` stating the correctness of `id`.
   - Theorem `id≤id/cost/closed` stating that the cost of `id n` is bounded by `n`.
   - Theorem `id/asymptotic : given nat measured-via (λ n → n) , id ∈𝓞(λ n → n)` stating that `id` is in `𝓞(n)`, where `n` is the input number.